 Terms of Your Audit and Agreement

 Companies and sole proprietors alike may initially envision collecting passive income automatically upon licensing their works, then find themselves resorting to more active efforts.
 Hopefully, reasonable and specific terms for an audit have been laid out with some detail in your existing agreements.
 License agreements often provide that the licensee pay the full cost of the audit if the investigations reveal missing royalties.
-In this situation, it may cost nothing to protect yourself by requiring these verifications.
+In this situation, it may cost nothing to protect yourself by requiring this verification.
 Even if that’s not the case in the language of your agreement, it may still be worth your while to contact an expert in royalty audits to verify that there are no reporting errors preventing you from getting what you deserve.

 If you are negotiating a license for your valued IP now, you have the advantage of being able to include specific terminology into the agreement to ensure ease of requesting an audit.
 In respect for both parties, you might require internal or external audits as appropriate at different points in the course of the relationship.
 Specifying how that will work in advance can keep the communication clear and the payments complete.